Statutory Adoption Leave

 Extra leave or pay

 You can offer more than the statutory amounts if you have a company scheme for adoption leave and pay.
-You must make sure your scheme’s policies are clear and easily accessible to staff.
+You must make sure your scheme’s policies are clear and available to staff.

 An employee’s employment rights (like the right to pay, holidays and returning to a job) are protected during adoption leave.
 You still have to pay Statutory Adoption Pay even if you stop trading.